No items found.

 It’s not the right empathetic exchange.

-You must listen like you truly care, and you MUST thank them or acknowledge their response each and every time, even if they say something that is terrible for your case or painful to hear.
+You must listen like you truly care, and you must thank them or acknowledge their response each and every time, even if they say something terrible for your case or painful to hear.

 3. Empathize

 Providing a soft space for even the harshest of views will change the character of the jury you end up with, but it all starts with you.
-Be and bring love and lightness to the experience and let everything fall off you with a smile, positive energy, humor and comfort.
-Meditate, do breathing exercises or whatever needed to put yourself in this state before you walk into the courtroom each time.
+Bring love and lightness to the experience, and let everything fall off you with a smile, positive energy, humor, and comfort.
+Meditate, do breathing exercises, or whatever is needed to put yourself in this state before you walk into the courtroom each time.

 4. Trust